crtheisen/lol-mastery-analysis/README.md

 Chris designed the metrics, did the development work, and wrote most of the words you're reading here and on the site itself.

-Rob acted as a sounding board for ideas (including many late nights in Discord/Hangouts), helped design the color scheme, and provided proofreading and feedback on the final application.
+Rob acted as a sounding board for ideas (including many late nights in Discord/Hangouts), helped design the color scheme, wrote text content, and provided proofreading and feedback on the final application.

 ##Backend (Data Collection and Metric Calculations)